Edgenesis/shifu.dev/blog-cases/2022-06-24-equiptalk.md

 # How EquipTalk Empowers Rockets with Shifu

-EquipTalk Ltd. is dedicated to develope software-defined high-end equipments, use aerospace measurement technology to build the next-generation digital base for high-end equipments, build the mapping engine of the virtual and real world of high-end equipment, and empower equipment in all aspects.
+EquipTalk Ltd. is dedicated to develop software-defined high-end equipments.
+Leveraging the aerospace measurement technology as the next-generation digital foundation for high-end equipments, EquipTalk strives to empower high-end equipment in all aspects.

 As EquipTalk's data base, ***Shifu*** spares EquipTalk developers the need to develop the underlying infrastructure and device abstraction layer, transforming traditional IoT application development into simple web development, greatly improving the efficiency, quality and reusability of IoT application development.

-## Client Profile
+## User Profile

 The core team of [EquipTalk](http://www.equiptalk.cn) comes from universities both at home and abroad, with many famous professors and experts in the field of national defense, and has been deeply engaged in the field of rocket testing for more than 20 years, and has developed rocket testing systems deployed in China's four major launch sites and industrial sectors, as four series of China (Long March 5, Long March 3, As the core equipment of four series of rockets (Long March 5, Long March 3, Long March 2 and upper stage series), it has guaranteed hundreds of major space engineering tasks such as China's Beidou system network, space station, lunar exploration and fire exploration.